-- Delete OCMC 15.28.070.B.6 requiring that wall and freestanding signs will "be set back from the street as determined by the sign official, but not more than ten feet from the street right-of-way". - Reduce the size of wall signs from twenty (20) square feet to twelve (12) square feet for properties in zones other than in the "R-2" Multifamily dwelling district. - Allow portable signs, A-frame signs, sandwich boards, tent signs up to twelve (12) square feet, six (6) square feet per sign face and three (3) feet in height. - Reduce maximum wall sign length from 10 to 5 feet. - Remove the maximum five (5) foot height requirement for wall signs. - The maximum size for freestanding signs is reduced from twenty (20) square feet to twelve (12) square feet for residential zones other than the "R-2" Multi-family dwelling district. - The maximum length for freestanding signs is reduced from 10 to 5 feet for residential zones other than the "R-2" Multi-family dwelling district. - For residential zones other than the "R-2" Multi-family dwelling district, the number of freestanding signs is changed from one freestanding or wall sign for each property frontage (with a maximum of three (3)) to a maximum of one freestanding sign.
+- Delete OCMC 15.28.070.B.6 requiring that wall and freestanding signs will "be set back from the street as determined by the sign official, but not more than ten feet from the street right-of-way". - Reduce the size of wall signs from twenty (20) square feet to twelve (12) square feet for properties in zones other than in the "R-2" Multifamily dwelling district. - Allow portable signs, A-frame signs, sandwich boards, tent signs up to twelve (12) square feet, six (6) square feet per sign face and three (3) feet in height. - Reduce maximum wall sign length from 10 to 5 feet. - Remove the maximum five (5) foot height requirement for wall signs. - The maximum size for freestanding signs is reduced from twenty (20) square feet to twelve (12) square feet for residential zones other than the "R-2" Multi-family dwelling district.

-&lt;sup>4 CAT did not suggest a reduction in the size of freestanding signs for residential property.
+5-CAT did not suggest a reduction in the size of freestanding signs for residential property.

-&lt;sup>5 The number of ancillary signs allowed was a split decision by the Sign Code Community Advisory Team.
+6 The number of ancillary signs allowed was a split decision by the Sign Code Community Advisory Team.

-- For properties within the "R-2" Multi-family dwelling district, the number of freestanding signs is changed from one freestanding or wall sign for each property frontage (with a maximum of three (3)) to allow one wall and freestanding sign for each property frontage (with a maximum of six (6)). - The number of ancillary signs is now specified.
-Previously, a property would have been allowed more signs that did not require a permit.
+- The maximum length for freestanding signs is reduced from 10 to 5 feet for residential zones other than the "R-2" Multi-family dwelling district. - For residential zones other than the "R-2" Multi-family dwelling district, the number of freestanding signs is changed from one freestanding or wall sign for each property frontage (with a maximum of three (3)) to a maximum of one freestanding sign. - For properties within the "R-2" Multi-family dwelling district, the number of freestanding signs is changed from one freestanding or wall sign for each property frontage (with a maximum of three (3)) to allow one wall and freestanding sign for each property frontage (with a maximum of six (6)). - The number of ancillary signs is now specified.
+Previously, a property would have been allowed more signs that did not require a permit. - Added standards for projecting signs. - Clairified that roof signs are prohibited. - Freestanding signs are prohibited.

-15.28.070 Signs for Conditional Uses in Residential Zones
+15.28.070 Signs for Conditional uUses in rResidential zCones.

-This standard applies to all conditional uses within a residential zoning district ("R-10" Single-Family Dwelling District, "R-8" Single-Family Dwelling District, "R-6" Single-Family Dwelling District, "R-5" Single-Family Dwelling District, "R-3.5" Dwelling District, and "R-2" Multi-Family Dwelling District) unless otherwise limited in the Condtional Use approval.
+This standard applies to all conditional uses within a residential zoning district ("R-10" Single-Family Dwelling District, "R-8" Single-Family Dwelling District, "R-6" Single-Family Dwelling District, "R-5" Single-Family Dwelling District, "R-3.5" Dwelling District, and "R-2" Multi-Family Dwelling District)unless otherwise limited in the Conditional Use approval.
+Conditional Uses are identified within each applicable zoning designation.